Lumens for Garage (Per Square Foot) Calculator + 8 Superb Tips

 The three architectural lighting categories in the context of a residential garage are:

-• Task lighting: Task lighting is used to illuminate specific areas of a garage, such as a workbench or worktable.
+- Task lighting: Task lighting is used to illuminate specific areas of a garage, such as a workbench or a worktable.

-• Accent lighting: Accent lighting is used to highlight architectural features or create visual interest in a garage.
-Spotlights or track lights can be used highlight trophies, surfboards, etc.
+- Accent lighting: Accent lighting is used to highlight architectural features or create visual interest in a garage.
+Spotlights or track lights can be used to highlight trophies, surfboards, etc.

-By combining different types of architectural lighting and using the correct lumens per square foot for each type, you can create a well-lit garage that is both functional and stylish.
+You can create a well-lit, functional, and stylish garage, by combining different types of architectural lighting and using the correct lumens per square foot for each type.

-Sometimes, the wattage of a light source, such as a bulb or a tube light, is considered as the level of brightness it will produce.
+Sometimes, the wattage of a light source, such as a bulb or a tube light, is assumed to be the same as brightness.
 This is not true.

 There is no correlation between watts and lumens unless the light source is using the same technology.
 Within the same lighting technology, there is a positive correlation between watts and lumens.
 Lumens are higher if watts are higher.

-So next time you are planning to replace the lights in your garage you should consider the total lumens that you require, and not the wattage you require.
-Ideally you want the required lumens with low watts so that your energy costs are low.
+So next time you plan to replace the lights in your garage you should consider the total lumens required, not the wattage.
+Ideally, you want the required lumens with low watts and maximize energy efficiency.

 The height at which the light source is placed has an inverse effect on the brightness in the garage.
-Higher the light bulb lower will be the brightness on the garage floor.
-This is the reason you may require to use shop lights rather than recessed lights in areas where you require higher brightness, such as your DIY workbench.
+The higher the light bulb the lower the brightness on the garage floor.

-Actually, the real measurement of brightness on the garage floor or on the work surface is lumens per square feet or foot candles, rather than lumens of a light source.
+The real measure of brightness on the garage floor or the work surface is lumens per square foot or foot candles, rather than lumens of a light source.

 There is also a misconception that light with a higher color temperature is brighter than that with a lower color temperature.
 This is also not true.

 There is no correlation between lumens and color temperature of a light source.
-In fact there is no calculator which will convert lumens (brightness) to Kelvin (warmth or coolness) of the light source.
+No calculator will convert the lumens (brightness) to Kelvin (warmth or coolness) of the light source.

 Having said that, cool light is crisp and brings out the contrasts better.
 It is therefore helpful to use cool light for workspaces.